 The point at which the titrant fully neutralizes all the titer, leaving neutral water, is called the “equivalence point.”
 This is when the titrant has "used up" all of the titer.
 The acid and base have fully canceled each other out.
 An example of this sort of mutual cancellation is illustrated in this chemical formula:

 At equilibrium, the solution's pH is 7.0.

-If a pH meter is used, pH can be recorded on a regular basis as titrant is added.
+If you use a pH meter, you can record pH on a regular basis as titrant is added.
 A plot of the pH (as the vertical axis) against the volume of titrant would produce a sloping curve that is particularly steep around the equivalence point.
 PH is a measure of the H3O+ concentration in a solution.
 Adding one or two drops to a neutral solution greatly changes the H3O+ concentration, by a factor of 10 or more.
 Doubling the amount added doesn't change the concentration nearly as much.
 This is what makes the titration curve so steep in that one region, and therefore makes the equivalence point so easy to identify in the graph.
 The amount of titrant needed to neutralize the titer is therefore easy to accurately quantify.

 A titration curve can also graph conductivity (as the vertical axis) against titrant.
 Acids and bases conduct electricity.
-Therefore, conductivity can be measured by inserting electrodes into the titer.
+Therefore, you can measure conductivity by inserting electrodes into the titer.
 The electrodes would be attached to a battery and ammeter (or voltmeter).
 The titration curve will change precipitously at the equivalence point.
 In this case, conductivity will have a noticeable minimum at the equivalence point.
 This method has the benefit of not needing an indicator, which could interfere or participate in the neutralization reaction, affecting its results.